Step One: Apply to UC Blue Ash

 The first step to becoming a UC Blue Ash College student is to complete an online application.
-In addition to completing the online application, you will need to pay the $50 Application Fee and submit transcripts.
-If you haven't already, be sure to review the Steps for Admission.
+In addition to completing the online application, you will need to pay the $50 application fee and submit transcripts.
+If you haven't already, be sure to review the full steps for admission.
 This includes deadlines and the all steps that need to be completed so you can register and attend classes.

 Two Ways to Submit an Online Application (choose only one option)

 - Option One: Complete the UC Blue Ash College application through UC's Web Portal.
 In order to begin an application, you will be asked to create an application account, including your email address.
 Also, be aware that some email providers filter email from UC as junk or prevent it from being delivered at all.
 Please be sure you add uc.edu to your email's whitelist to ensure you receive communications from UC.

 - Option Two: Use the Common Application.
 This option is especially convenient if you are a high-school senior with plans to apply to multiple universities, since you'll only have to fill out the form once.
 This option is for first-time applicants only.
 Transfer students MUST apply via the UC Web Portal.

 After Completing an Application

 To help provide support for the 2020 fall semester, UC Blue Ash College is providing fee waiver assistance for our $50 application fee, and we're also waiving the $50 confirmation fee.

 To have your fees waived, please contact the admissions representative assigned to your school or region.
 You can also email email@example.com or give us a call at 513-745-5700, and we'll get in touch.

 Send Your Transcripts